MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 Container Apps is a solution for microservice applications that benefit from:

-* Span many microservices deployed in containers.
+* Deploying many microservices in a single container environment.
 * The flexibility of serverless environments.
-* Autoascaling based on HTTP traffic or Kubernetes Event-Driven Autoscaling (KEDA).
+* Autoscaling based on HTTP traffic or Kubernetes Event-Driven Autoscaling (KEDA).
 * Kubernetes features without the need to access the Kubernetes API.

 ## Architecture